Technical Standards for Admission

 Students should have minimum physical, emotional, cognitive, and social capacities to complete all program requirements either directly or through reasonable accommodations.

 Students must possess all of the abilities described in the five categories below, with or without reasonable accommodations as determined by the Student Disability Access Office.
-Fulfillment of the technical standards of an individual program with reasonable accommodation does not guarantee a graduate of the program will be able to fulfill the technical standards for employment, residency, or certifying board.
+Fulfilling the technical standards of an individual program with reasonable accommodation does not guarantee that a graduate of the program will be able to meet the technical standards for employment, residency, or certification by a certifying board.
 Candidates with disabilities are encouraged to contact the program and/or the Student Disability Access Office early in the application process to discuss accommodation needs.

 Observation

 Candidates must acquire information as presented through demonstrations and experiences in lectures and laboratories.
 Candidates must be able to evaluate patients accurately and assess their relevant health, behavioral, and medical information.
-Candidates must be able to obtain and interpret information through a comprehensive assessment of patients, correctly interpret clinical data, accurately evaluate patients’ conditions and responses, as well as develop a diagnostic and treatment plan.
-Vision, hearing and touch or the functional equivalent is required.
+Candidates must be able to obtain and interpret information through a comprehensive assessment of patients, correctly interpret clinical data, accurately evaluate patients’ conditions and responses, and develop a diagnostic and treatment plan.
+Vision, hearing, and touch, or the functional equivalent, are required.

 Communication

-Candidates must exhibit interpersonal skills to enable effective caregiving of patients, including the ability to communicate effectively and sensitively in English, with all members of a multidisciplinary healthcare team, patients, and those supporting patients, in person and writing.
+Candidates must exhibit interpersonal skills to enable effective patient care, including the ability to communicate effectively and sensitively in English with all members of a multidisciplinary healthcare team, patients, and those supporting patients, both in person and in writing.
 Candidates must be able to clearly and accurately record information and accurately interpret verbal and nonverbal communications.

 Motor and Sensory Functions